BDRD-Genomics/MetaDetector/README.md

 ## Summary

 MetaDetector is tool designed for identification and classification of metagenomic sequencing data. \
 This tool is primarily written with shell scripting and implemented for high performance computing clusters using SLURM workload manager.
-This README will provide the user with instructions for installation of proper tools and databases to run MetaDetector.
+The README provides users with instructions for installation of proper tools and databases to run MetaDetector.

 ## Files